uphop/autocorrect/README.md

-# Real-time text autocorrect with English dictionary
+# Text auto-correct with Minimum Edit Distance

 ## Overview

+This project implements a probabilistic spell-checking and auto-correction, based on this article: [How to Write a Spelling Corrector](https://norvig.com/spell-correct.html).
+Mis-spelled words are detected by checking against a vocabulary (built based on [List of English words](https://github.com/dwyl/english-words)).
-This is a simple web app plus a socket-based server demonstraing a real-time text auto-correction by vocabulary.
-Auto-correct is implemented by evaluating possible custom edits (single- and double-edit variations).
-The vocabulary is based on English dictionary.
+Auto-correct is implemented by evaluating possible custom edits (single- and double-edit variations) of mis-spelled words, providing a list of suggestions with the minimum number of required edits between the mis-spelled word and the target suggested word.
+Required number of edits is calculated based on [Minimum Edit Distance algorithm](https://web.stanford.edu/class/cs124/lec/med.pdf).

 The project consists of the following modules:
-* `autocorrect-app`: a React application, which captures text input from a user, splits captured text into sentences, sends each sentence via a websocket to `autocorrect-server` for cross-chekcing, and then visualises suggested edits.
+* `autocorrect-app`: a React application, which captures text input from a user, splits captured text into sentences, sends each sentence via a websocket to `autocorrect-server` for spell-checking, and then visualises suggested edits.
-* `autocorrect-server`: a Python-based server, which gets sentences from `autocorrect-app` via a websocket, and then provides back a list of recommended text edits.
+* `autocorrect-server`: a Python-based server, which gets sentences from `autocorrect-app` via a websocket, and then provides back a list of recommended edit suggestions.

-The following are key 3rd party components used:
-* [sentence-splitter](https://www.npmjs.com/package/sentence-splitter) - used in `autocorrect-app` for splitting captured text into sentences
-* [List of English words](https://github.com/dwyl/english-words) - used in `autocorrect-server` for evaluting word correctness and possible edit

 ## Setting-up